MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 slices in the same frame.
 When enabled, each slice (except the first) has a coding dependency on the previous slice.

+### `--bypassBinCodingWithoutProbUpdate=0|1`
+Controls the coding of bypass bins without any probability update; this enables to reduce some complexity in coding the bypass bins.

 Geometry coding
 ---------------